willgarcia/rotc/01-docker/01-01-docker/README.md

 The problem is that the `dockercoins_webui` is configured to lookup the `redis` service by host name (`redis`) and port (`6379`) but there is no corresponding `redis` service running and no mechanism to do so yet.

-We will use Docker compose in part 2 to bring `redis` into our application stack!
+We will use Docker Compose in part 2 to bring `redis` into our application stack!

 ## Cleanup